-Although there are many bucolic areas in New England, only the Berkshires can boast spectacular hikes, revered art collections, internationally acclaimed performances, foodie restaurants, and historic architecture to enjoy all in one day.
+Although there are many bucolic areas in New England, only the Berkshires can boast spectacular hikes, revered art collections, Gilded Age architecture, and internationally acclaimed performances, and a great local food scene to enjoy all in one day.

 Where are the Berkshires and why visit them?